Robert Genin: Biography

-In 1919, Genin has acquired a small house in the fishering village of Ascona in Switzerland, where he subsequently spent several months each year.
+In 1919, Genin has acquired a small house in the fishing village of Ascona in Switzerland, where he subsequently spent several months each year.

 Over the period of 1915-1926, the Genin's styles of painting and drawing developed in line with the direction of German expressionism.

 In 1926, Genin undertook a voyage to the island of Bali, which provided important impulse to his work.